danvalero/AzureOSSDBLabs/Azure Database for PostgreSQL Single Server/13 Design a multi tenant database by using Azure Database for PostgreSQL Hyperscale Citus/readme.md

 1. Connect to the database using psql.

    Obtain the connection string.
-In the server group page select the **Connection strings** menu item.
-(It's under**Settings**.)
+In the server group page, under **Settings**, select **Connection strings**.

-   Find the string marked **psql**.
+   Find the string for **psql**.

    ![Image0372](Media/image0372.png)

    Notice that you connect to the Coordinator node to interact with the cluster.

    Copy the connection string.
+Open a command window and execute the modified command

-You will need to replace {your_password} with the administrative password you chose earlier.
+   >You will need to replace {your_password} with the administrative password you chose earlier.
 The system doesn't store your plain text password and so can't display it for you in the connection string.

-   Open a command window and execute the modified command

    For example:

    ```bash